Sylvia Ashton-Warner

-Sylvia Constance Ashton-Warner MBE (17 December 1908 – 28 April 1984) was a New Zealand novelist, non-fiction writer, poet, pianist and world figure in the teaching of children.
-Her ideas for a child-based or organic approach to the teaching of reading and writing, including key vocabulary techniques, have gained currency and are still used and debated internationally today.
+Sylvia Constance Ashton Warner MBE (17 December 1908 – 28 April 1984) was a New Zealand novelist, non-fiction writer, poet, pianist and world figure in the teaching of children.
+As an educator she developed and applied concepts of organic, child-based learning to the teaching of reading and writing, and vocabulary techniques, still used today.

 Early life

-Sylvia Ashton-Warner was born on December 17, 1908, in Stratford, New Zealand.
-She was the daughter of Francis Ashton Warner, a bookkeeper, and Margaret Maxwell, a schoolteacher 14 years his junior.
-Ashton-Warner was one of ten children.
-When her father’s health deteriorated, her mother became the sole bread winner, thus needing to take her younger children to school with her to sit in her classroom while she taught.
+Ashton-Warner was born on 17 December 1908 in Stratford, New Zealand, one of ten children born to Francis Ashton Warner, a bookkeeper, and Margaret Maxwell, a schoolteacher 14 years his junior.

+When Francis's health deteriorated, Margaret became the sole breadwinner, thus needing to take the younger children to school with her to sit in her classroom while she taught.
 The older children were left at home with their mostly bedridden father.

 Career

-Ashton-Warner chose teaching as a career partly because it was familiar to her from childhood days spent in her mother’s classroom, and partly because it gave her a chance to teach her passions, art and music.
-She attended Wairarapa College in Masterton, 1926–1927 and Auckland Teachers' Training College, 1928–1931.
-She then worked in Horoera, Pipiriki, Waiomatatini and Omahu, in schools with all or predominantly Māori rolls for 24 years.
+Ashton-Warner chose teaching as a career partly because it was familiar to her from childhood days spent in her mother’s classroom, and because it gave her a chance to teach her passions, art and music.
+She attended Wairarapa College in Masterton, 1926–1927, and Auckland Teachers' Training College, 1928–1931.
+She then worked in Horoera, Pipiriki, Waiomatatini and Omahu, in schools with all or predominantly Māori enrolment, for 24 years.

-Over years of teaching classes of mainly Māori children, she gradually developed her ideas on child-based or organic literacy teaching and her key vocabulary techniques.
-Articles about these were published first in the New Zealand journal existing at the time called Here and Now from 1952–55 and later in her book Teacher.
+Over years of teaching classes of mainly Māori children, she gradually developed her ideas on teaching child-based literacy and key vocabulary techniques.
+Her articles on this subject were first published in the New Zealand journal Here and Now from 1952–55, and later in her book Teacher.

-As a novelist, she produced several works mostly centred on strong female characters.
-Her best known, Spinster (1958), was made into the 1961 film Two Loves starring Shirley MacLaine.
+As a novelist, she produced several works centered on strong female characters.
+Her novel Spinster (1958) was made into the 1961 film Two Loves, starring Shirley MacLaine.

-Ashton-Warner was invited to the Aspen Community School in October 1970 and to present at the University of Colorado third annual reading conference the following June.
+Ashton-Warner was invited to the Aspen Community School in October 1970 and to present at the University of Colorado's third annual reading conference the following June.
 She held a six-month visiting professorship at Simon Fraser University in British Columbia in 1971.

 Awards

-Ashton-Warner won a number of awards.
-These include the New Zealand State Literary Funds' Scholarship in Letters in 1958.
-Her autobiography I Passed this Way (1979) won the New Zealand Book Award for Non-fiction in 1980 and she was awarded the Delta Kappa Gamma Society International Educator's Award in the same year.
+Ashton-Warner received a number of honors, including the New Zealand State Literary Fund's Scholarship in Letters in 1958.
+Her autobiography, I Passed this Way (1979), won the New Zealand Book Award for Non-fiction in 1980.
+She was awarded the Delta Kappa Gamma Society International Educator's Award in the same year.
 She was appointed a Member of the Order of the British Empire, for services to education and literature, in the 1982 Queen's Birthday Honours list.